 In North Tyneside we are offering Personal Health Budgets to people aged 18 years and over, who are registered with a local GP, living in their own homes and are eligible for fully funded NHS Continuing Healthcare.
 We are also offering them to children who receive Continuing Care.

 There are three types of personal health budgets:

 Direct payments – you get the cash to buy the services you and your NHS worker or Care Co-ordinator agrees you need.
 Your NHS worker or Care Co-ordinator is the team or person who works with you most often on your care plan – this might be a Care Manager, a Nurse or Social Worker for example.You have to show what you have spent it on, but you buy and manage the services yourself.

 A notional budget – you do not get any cash, but your Care Co-ordinator will tell how much is available to meet your needs.
 A notional budget is for individuals who do not want or cannot manage direct payments.

 You and your Care Co-ordinator will work together to agree what services you want to pay for.

 A real budget held by a third party – this is where the money is paid to an organisation who holds the money on your behalf.
 A more unusual third party arrangement is an ‘individual service fund’.
 This is set up to manage the budget on your behalf and be accountable for the money.

-If you’re eligible for continuing health care or your child is eligible for continuing care, and you would like to consider a personal health budget, then you can work together with your NHS worker to develop a support plan.
-The support plan, the proposed amount of money and how the budget will be managed then has to be agreed by your local Clinical Commissioning Group (CCG) who manages personal health budgets in your area.
+If you are eligible for Continuing Health Care or your child is eligible for Continuing Care, and you would like to consider a Personal Health Budget, then you can work together with your NHS worker to develop a support plan.
+The support plan, the proposed amount of money and how the budget will be managed then has to be agreed by your local Clinical Commissioning Group (CCG) who manages Personal Health Budgets in your area.

 How does it work?